New & Used Aston Martin DB9: In Depth

-The Aston Martin DB9 is an ultra-exclusive, ultra-luxurious, ultra-stylish two-door, four-seat luxury coupe with few competitors.
-It's the grand-touring leader in Aston Martin's lineup of Rapide, Vantage and Vanquish models.For more information, including more photos and specifications, follow our 2013 Aston Martin DB9 page.
+The Aston Martin DB9 is a luxurious, stylish, and super exclusive two-door four-seat luxury coupe that few others can match.
+The DB9 is the quintessential grand-touring car within the Aston Martin lineup of Vanquish, Rapide, and Vantage models.For more information, including more photos and specifications, follow our 2013 Aston Martin DB9 page.

 The DB9 emerged in 2004 as a 2005 model in the U.S. as a replacement for the outgoing DB7 lineup.
 The elemental change it brought: a change from steel-body construction to a lighter-weight bonded aluminum body, derived from Aston Martin's modular "VH" architecture.
 Like its then-cousins at Jaguar (both were then owned by Ford), the Aston Martin DB9 lost weight but made tremendous gains in body rigidity.